Georgia Plumbing License: How to Become a Plumber in Georgia

 Mobile payment acceptance, eliminating lost checks and increasing cash flow.

 To learn more, schedule a demo with a product expert today.

 How Much Does It Cost to Get a Plumbers License in Georgia?

 There are a few different fees associated with getting a plumbers license in Georgia.

 $75 renewal fee every two years

 $30 application fee

 How to Get a Plumbers License in Georgia

 The process of getting your Journeyman, Class 1 or Class 2 Master Plumbers License in Georgia is very rigorous and specific.
-There are a series of forms that make up the application to the Licensing Board.
-You can download them here or contact the Division of Master and Journeyman Plumbers - State Construction Industry Licensing board at:
+There is a How-to-Guide online that explains it in detail.
+You can also contact the Division of Master and Journeyman Plumbers at:

 237 Coliseum Drive Macon, GA 31217-3858 478-207-2440